open-ephys/acq-board-docs/source/Build-Instructions/Putting-it-all-together.rst

 Assembling the case
 ###################################

 #.
 Place the circuit board back into the case, and replace the four screws.
 To insert the board, first carefully slide the four small headstage connectors through their opening in the case, hold the board at an angle for this step.
 The HDMI connectors should now easily fit into their openings.
 Dont force the board in at this stage, if there's too much resistance, the alignment is likely wrong and you risk bending the pins on the omnetics connectors.
 Once the front edge is in the housing, just push the board in using the front as a hinge.
-The Opal Kelly board should easily fit into the four guide posts in the case now.
+The FPGA module should easily fit into the four guide posts in the case now.

 If you've ordered the case in a color other than white, you'll need to paint the top surface so the glue isn't visible.
 We recommend Montana Gold spray paint in Shock White, but any bright white paint will do.
 Make sure to tape the edges so you don't get paint on the sides.